 In order to continue, we assume that the discriminant polynomial $P(\nu)$, defining the discriminant curve $C$, is an irreducible homogeneous polynomial and we denote by $X$ the desingularizing Riemann surface of $C$.
-Therefore, in this paper, we consider the line bundle setting.
-It can be shown that the $\dim \widetilde{\mathcal E}(\nu) \leq s$ where $s$ is the multiplicity of $\nu$ in $C$, see \cite[Prop.
+It can be shown that the $\dim \widetilde{\mathcal E}(\nu) \leq s$ where $s$ is the multiplicity of $\nu$ on $C$, see \cite[Prop.
 10.5.1]{KLMV}.
-Therefore $\dim \widetilde{\mathcal E}(\nu)=\dim{\mathcal E}(\nu)=1$ for all non-singular $\nu \in c$.
+Therefore $\dim \widetilde{\mathcal E}(\nu)=\dim{\mathcal E}(\nu)=1$ for all non-singular $\nu \in C$.
 Therefore, in this paper, as opposed to a more general vector bundle setting, we consider the line bundle setting.
 Hence, we may use the theory of theta functions and Jacobian varieties to express concretely the Cauchy kernels, see Section \ref{sub21} above (for more details, see \cite{MR97m:30051,MR1704479}).
-We assume furthermore that the input and the output determinantal representations are maximal and fully saturated as we define in the next several paragraphs allowing ourself to consider line bundles on the desingularizing Riemann surface rather than line bundles on the singular algebraic curve, see \cite{MR2964618} in setting of determinantal representation and \cite{MR918564,MR0024985} in general.
+We assume furthermore that the input and the output determinantal representations are maximal and fully saturated as we define in the next several paragraphs allowing us to consider line bundles on the desingularizing Riemann surface rather than line bundles on the singular algebraic curve, see \cite{MR2964618} in setting of determinantal representation and \cite{MR918564,MR0024985} in general.